Rolex Laser Etched crystal: Ultimate Guide

 Do fake watches have the laser-etched Rolex crown?

-Do not mistake that as long as a watch has the laser-etched crown, it is authentic.
+Do not mistake that as long as a watch has a laser-etched crown, it is authentic.
 Because the fact is that counterfeits have already caught on to the laser-etched crystal.

 Some fake watches have the laser-etched coronet, however, most of these coronets are very poorly made, and will be visible at just a glance.
 The crowns will almost look acid-etched, and the best way to tell them is that you can see them clearly with the naked eye.